-Even though, many have written about the negative side of living in Denver, Colorado or moving to Denver, let me tell you that it was hard to find the dark side of living in Denver.
+Even though many have written about the negative side of living in Denver Colorado or moving to Denver, let me tell you that it was hard to find the dark side of living in Denver.
 I mean, they, of course, have all the issues that other cities in the United States are going to have like crime, drugs, homeless but none of them are terribly bad compared to other parts.

 Denver is one of the country’s finnest cities, and I’m sure is not for everyone, in case you happen to disagree with me.
-If you are one of those rare individuals who disagree with this articles, I’m sorry the mile-high-city hasn’t been kind to you.
+If you are one of those rare individuals who disagree with this article, I’m sorry the mile-high-city hasn’t been kind to you.

 However, it is important to state the fact that Denver is one of the country’s most moved to city, most people love it.
 Moreover, Colorado is one of the country’s most moved to states.
 Here we’ll be listing ten reasons why you want to move to Denver.